ncatlab/nlab-content/pages/4/8/9/9/19984/content.md

 **Diagrams.** An $n$-diagram is a composite of $k$-cells from the signature, for $k \leq n$.
 To build a diagram, we first click on the thumbnail of a cell in the signature, which will display it in the central window.
 We can _compose_ it with other cells by clicking near the boundary.
 These compositions are always [[whiskering|whiskerings]], with a $k$-cell generator attached to an $n$-diagram along a common $\text{min}(k,n)$-dimensional boundary.
 Non-whiskered composites can be obtained by first building whiskered composites, and then rewriting the interior of the diagram using homotopies.
 We can _rewrite_ parts of an $n$-diagram by clicking in the diagram interior, which will apply an $n+1$-cell, or clicking and dragging, which will apply a homotopy.

-**Homotopies.** Once a diagram has been constructed, we can modify it by applying homotopies, triggered by clicking and dragging on the diagram.
-If this is performed on the boundary of the diagram, it will attach the homotopy to the boundary of the diagram; if this is performed in the interior of the diagram, it will rewrite it.
+**Homotopies.** Once a diagram has been constructed, we can modify it by applying a _homotopy_, which we trigger by clicking and dragging on the diagram.
+If this is performed on the boundary of the diagram, it will attach the homotopy to the boundary; if this is performed in the interior of the diagram, it will rewrite it.

 **Renderer (experimental).** Diagrams can be rendered in both 2d and 3d.
 At the moment, only the 2d renderer is interactive, allowing diagrams to be manipulated directly using the mouse; the 3d renderer is for display only, and is currently quite buggy, only working reliably for small diagrams with a connected geometry.
 It is hoped that _homotopy.io_ will soon allow rendering and smooth animation of arbitrary 3d composites.